 One of the most important requirements for the implementation of electronic government is the need to enhance and promote trust in the transactions performed using the state’s portal.
 However, the many different transactions involved in an electronic government solution require a wide variety of security levels.
 It is important when evaluating a particular transaction to recognize this and review the various alternatives available.

-HIC performs internal security audits to test the implemented security model against the latest known vulnerabilities and threats.
+NIC Hawaii performs internal security audits to test the implemented security model against the latest known vulnerabilities and threats.
 The internal security audits include:

 - NIC Security & Compliance Assessment program assessment and certification.

 - Internal and external audits for compliance with SOX security related policies.